Poison (The Prodigy song): Chart performance

 "Poison" reached number one in Finland and was a top-five hit in Norway.
 The song also reached number 24 in Sweden, and number 23 in Switzerland.

 Artwork

 The packaging for the CD single follows a theme similar to the song: rat poison.
 The front cover features a box of said poison, the back shows a picture of a dead and decomposing rodent, and the CD itself has a rat superimposed onto it.
 The theme of rat poison ties into the music, as the official remix of the song is dubbed "Rat Poison".

 Music video

 The accompanying music video for "Poison" was directed by English director Walter Stern.
 The band performs the track in a basement-like location.
 By the end of the video, the floor has turned into a mud-bath where Keith Flint is mud wrestling with other band members.
+It was a Box Top on British music television channel The Box in March 1995.
 The music video was also shown on an episode of Beavis and Butt-head.